tongtong-he/DMAD-FaceRecognition/README.md

 > **Note**
-> This repository accompanies the manuscript *"Decoupled Magnitude-Angle Distillation for Lightweight Face Recognition and Offline Edge Deployment"*, currently under review at *The Visual Computer*.
+> This repository accompanies the manuscript *"Decoupled Magnitude-Angle Distillation for Lightweight Face Recognition and Offline Edge Deployment"*, currently under peer review.
 If you find this code useful in your research, please cite the manuscript when it becomes available.
+>
 # DMAD for Lightweight Face Recognition

 Reference implementation of decoupled magnitude-angle distillation for lightweight face recognition and offline edge deployment.